Once and for All

 ONLY ONCE!

-The prophesied priesthood “after the order of Melchizedek” differs significantly from the Aaronic priesthood.
-Rather than one generation of priests after another, along with repeated animal sacrifices, this priesthood is based on his once-for-all sacrifice and his endless resurrection life.
+The priesthood “after the order of Melchizedek” differs significantly from the Aaronic priesthood.
+Rather than one generation of priests after another, this priesthood is based on Christ’s once-for-all sacrifice and his endless resurrection life.
+Therefore, Jesus holds the priesthood “unchangeable,” it is “not transmissible.”
+Unlike the Aaronic priesthood, the “Son” is the only High Priest “after the order of Melchizedek.”
+There will never be another.

 The Letter emphasizes the one-time nature of his sacrifice and the permanence of its effect by applying the Greek adverb 'ephapax' several times when describing his sacrifice, a term which means “at once, once only, once-for-all.”
 For example: